 District Judge Lisa Davis handed down the ruling Thursday for the New York-based Center for Reproductive Rights.
 The center challenged the law last year on behalf of the Oklahoma Coalition for Reproductive Justice and Jo Ann Mangili of Mounds, the mother of a 15-year-old girl.

-It was passed by the Oklahoma Legislature in May and signed into law by Gov. Mary Fallin on May 29.
-It requires women 17 and older to show identification to a pharmacist to obtain the Plan B One-Step pill and generic emergency contraceptives.
-It also requires women under 17 to have a prescription to obtain them.
-The law is scheduled to take effect on Thursday.
+The law passed last spring required women 17 and older to show identification to a pharmacist to obtain the Plan B One-Step pill and generic emergency contraceptives.
+It required women under 17 to have a prescription to obtain the contraceptive.